probmods/dippl/chapters/03-enumeration.md

 ## Coroutines: functions that receive continuations

 Now we'll re-write the code above so that the `sample` function gets the continuation of the point where it is called, and keeps going by calling this continuation (perhaps several times), rather than by returning in the usual way.
 This pattern for a function that receives the continuation (often called a 'callback') from the main computation and returns only by calling the continuation is called a *coroutine*.
-(The above definition of `cpsBinomial`, using `_sample` again to avoid conflict with built-ins, is above the fold.)
+(The above definition of `cpsBinomial`, using `_sample` again to avoid conflict with built-ins, is above the fold.
+Note also that we're switching to Javascript so that we can use mutation.)

 ~~~
 // language: javascript

 ///fold:
-function cpsBinomial(k){
+var Bernoulli = function(params) {
+  return new dists.Bernoulli(params);
+}

+var cpsBinomial = function(k){
   _sample(
     function(a){
       _sample(